 Nicole Smith

-How to do it: Stand with feet together, holding the ring in both hands, down in front of you.
+The Best Running Shoes: Stand with feet together, holding the ring in both hands, down in front of you.
 Pulse the ring inward to create tension in arms, while lifting them above head.
 At the same time as arms lift, lift heels off the ground.
 Move slowly and with control, core tight and shoulders down.
 Then lower arms and heels back down, continuing to pulse inward on the ring.
 That’s one rep. Repeat.
 Do 10 reps.

 3. Articulation of Feet